thirtysevennorth/domesticlight_public/README.md

 2) Adafruit_AS7341
 3) pubSubClient by Nick O'leary http://knolleary.net
 4) ArduinoJson https://arduinojson.org
-5) AnalogRTClib by Analog Devices / Maxim - please see DL_client README as to required and inlcued bugfix edit to the AnalogRTCLib for use with the MAX31343 chip
+5) AnalogRTClib by Analog Devices / Maxim - please see readme and use version included with this library that includes bugfix edit to the AnalogRTCLib for use with the MAX31343 chip
+6) ESP32-OTA by Scott Baker

 ** Install the following library manually:
 * MicroOSCcript.
 Download zip file "https://github.com/thirtysevennorth/domesticlight_public/blob/main/MicrOSCript.zip".
 Once downloaded add the library to your Arduino Libraries folder.